Leo Minor: Stars

 SX Leonis Minoris is a dwarf nova of the SU Ursae Majoris type that was identified in 1994.
 It consists of a white dwarf and a donor star, which orbit each other every 97 minutes.
 The white dwarf sucks matter from the other star onto an accretion disc and heats up to between 6000 and 10000 K. The dwarf star erupts every 34 to 64 days, reaching magnitude 13.4 in these outbursts and remaining at magnitude 16.8 when quiet.
 Leo Minor contains another dwarf nova, RZ Leonis Minoris, which brightens to magnitude 14.2 from a baseline magnitude of around 17 but does so at shorter intervals than other dwarf novae.

 Two stars with planetary systems have been found.
 HD 87883 is an orange dwarf of magnitude 7.57 and spectral type K0V 18 parsecs distant from Earth.
-With a diameter three quarters that of Earth's sun, it is only 31 percent as luminous.
+With a diameter three quarters that of Earth's sun, it is only 31 per cent as luminous.
 It is orbited by a planet around 1.78 times the mass of Jupiter every 7.9 years, and there are possibly other smaller planets.
 HD 82886 (Illyrian) is a yellow dwarf of spectral type G0 and visual magnitude 7.63.
 A planet 1.3 times the mass of Jupiter and orbiting every 705 days was discovered in 2011.